 The importance of the strategic concept of development lies in its mission.
 It is intended above all for players in the animation field with the aim of preparing and adopting a medium-term development plan including all attributes and factors that influence development – in cooperation with the state administration.
 SCAID is built on an awareness of needs and demands for the further development of the entire animation field and takes into account the pertinent views of all players in the development of the sector.

 The Strategic Concept of Animation Industry Development builds on and further develops a study on the state of animation produced in 2014 within the project Mapping the Arts and Creative Industries in the CR, Arts and Theatre Industry.
 An action plan is being produced on the basis of the study that will be discussed with animation players in the private and public spheres.

 The Visegrad Animation Forum (VAF) is a platform aimed at boosting the animation sector in the Central and Eastern Europe region.
 Its main goal is to create opportunities for encounters between producers, studios and TV company and film distribution professionals aimed at sparking cooperation on animation projects.

-The kernel of the VAF programme is a competition for animated projects in two categories: shorts and TV serials.
+The kernel of the VAF programme is a competition for animated projects in three categories: shorts, series/TV specials and feature films.
 Entrants have a unique chance to grab the attention of foreign producers, benefitting their project in the development and implementation stages.